 Read on to learn everything you need to know!

-Planets are defined by the IAU as large celestial bodies orbiting around the Sun.
+The IAU (International Astronomical Union) defines planets as large celestial bodies orbiting around the Sun.
 These bodies must be big enough for their gravity to pull the mass of the planet into a spherical shape.

 Also, these bodies must be the dominant body in their orbits, meaning that they clear out the debris from other objects in their orbit.